vvillbiii/NYU-Tandon-Bridge-Winter-2024/discrete_math/sets.md

 - A set is a collection of objects called elements.
 Sets can be finite or infinite.
 - Sets are defined by listing elements or specifying a condition for membership.
 - Basic set notation includes ∈, ∉, ⊆, ⊂, and |A|.
+    - ∈ - item is in set - belongs to
+    - ∉ - item is NOT in set - does NOT belong to
+    - ⊆ - subset - contained in - Does set A have all the same elements as set B?
+    - ⊂ - proper set - Does set B have an element that's not in set A?
+Yes then A is a proper set of set B
+    - |A| - cardinality - how many items are in the set?

 ## 3.2 Set of sets
 - The elements of a set can themselves be sets.